glic3rinu/passlib/docs/password_hash_api.rst

 Passlib supports many different password hashing schemes.
-A majority of them were originally designed to be used on a unix system, follow some variant of the unix ``crypt()`` api, and have are encoded using the Extended Crypt Format.
+A majority of them were originally designed to be used on a unix system, follow some variant of the unix ``crypt()`` api, and have are encoded using the :ref:`modular-crypt-format`.
 Others were designed for use specific contexts only, such as PostgreSQL.